Get Matched With Web Development Programs

 Frequently Asked Questions

-What do entry-level web developers do?
+What do entry-level workers in this field do?

 Entry-level web developers create, troubleshoot, and maintain websites.

-Where do web developers work?
+Where do they work?

 Web developers work all across the country in industries like technical consulting, information services, and advertising.
 Some web developers work in publishing, management consulting, and computer systems design.